 · Follows correct procedures for maintaining records and services.

-The LSSP will plan and complete 100% of individual and group Special Education counseling services for all eligible students as well as intervene with all students in emotional or behavioral crisis on an emergency basis.
+The Certified School Psychologist will plan and complete 100% of individual and group Special Education counseling services for all eligible students as well as intervene with all students in emotional or behavioral crisis on an emergency basis.

 · Ensure all counseling services are tracked